-- Selection of the investment universe combining a financial (quantitative and micro-economic) and extra-financial approach with two successive steps: - o the selection of issuers pursuant to the financial approach, - o the exclusion of issuers which have a high-risk profile in terms of corporate responsibility (rating below 2/10 in the ESG proprietary tool, ABA Corporate Responsibility Rating, see beyond) or exposed to major controversies.
-This extra-financial filter excludes a minimum of 30% of issuers based on the extra-financial analysis. - Structuration of the portfolio with a macroeconomic approach. - Build the portfolio taking into consideration the regulatory constraints and the investment process in order to establish the final selection.
+- Selection of the investment universe combining a financial (quantitative and microeconomic) and extra-financial approach with two successive steps: - the selection of issuers pursuant to the financial approach, - the exclusion of issuers which have a high-risk profile in terms of corporate responsibility (rating below 2/10 in the ESG proprietary tool, ABA Corporate Responsibility Rating, see beyond) or exposed to major controversies.
+This extra-financial filter excludes a minimum of 20% of issuers based on the extrafinancial analysis. - Structuration of the portfolio with a macroeconomic approach. - Build the portfolio taking into consideration the regulatory constraints and the investment process in order to establish the final selection.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The ABA scoring: proprietary tool of analysis and Corporate Responsibility Rating Corporate responsibility is a useful information's pool used to anticipate companies' risks especially looking at the interplay with their stakeholders: employees, supply chains, clients, local communities, and shareholders..., regardless of the sector of activities.